Skip to main content

 Carbon Monoxide Safety Tips

-Here are some CO prevention tips from the CDC, the NYS Department of Health, and other sources to help you and your loved ones stay safe this winter!
+Here are some CO prevention tips from the CDC, the NYS Department of Health, and other sources to help you, your coworkers, your customers, and your loved ones stay safe this winter!

 • Have furnaces and other heating systems serviced each year by a professional technician.

-• Do not leave your car running in your garage, even if the garage door is open.
+• Do not leave a car running in the garage, even if the garage door is open.

-• Make sure your car’s exhaust is not blocked by snow.
+• Make sure the car’s exhaust is not blocked by snow.

-• Do not use a generator in your home or basement.
-Keep generators more than 20 feet from the home when in use.
+• Do not use a generator inside.
+Keep generators more than 20 feet from the building when in use.

-• If you believe you are experiencing symptoms of CO poisoning, get out of your house and call 911.
+• If you believe you are experiencing symptoms of CO poisoning, get outside and call 911.

 Click here for a downloadable list of safety guidelines from the CDC.